-For 30 years Phil taught high school social studies.
-It was enjoyable and rewarding.
-Three times he was asked by the students to give their commencement address, he received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.
+For 28 enjoyable and rewarding years, Phil had taught high school social studies in Escanaba on the shores of Lake Michigan.
+Three times he was asked by the students to give their commencement address.
+He received his county’s Excellence in Education Award, and was named an Outstanding Person in Education.

-But music was always there, calling him too.
+But music was always there, calling to him.

 All while being a full-time teacher, husband, and father of four.

-But everything changed in 2018 in his school's copy room.
+But everything changed that night in 2018 in his school's copy room.

-Standing there looking down at it in the small room's fluorescent lighting, it seemed more than just a random paper.
-And though he’s not an especially mystic guy, to Phil it seemed like a message.
+Standing there looking down at it in the small room's fluorescent lighting, it seemed like more than just a random paper.
+It seemed like a message.
 So he made a copy and taped it to his computer monitor.
 And dreamed.
 And planned.

 Preparation paid off when opportunity knocked: in early 2018, a hard-to-get slot at Nashville's vaunted Bluebird Café.
 Then in September, a festival appearance.
 Positive reviews and word-of-mouth brought more solo appearances in 2019.